theguywhodoesntcare/Warcraft_MRF_Blender/mrf_spec.md

 | **vector3** | Pivot point.
 Read and stored, but has no effect in-game |
 | **float** | Bounds radius.
 Read and stored, but has no effect in-game |
 | **float** | Elapsed Time.
 Initial playback time in seconds.
 Defines when the animation starts.
 Negative values delay playback; positive values begin playback from a specific offset.
 Values exceeding `(nFrames - 1) × frameDuration` causes the animation to display only the last keyframe
 | **uint32** | Debug flag.
 Reserved for internal development use.
 Should be ``0``.
-Non-zero values may trigger assertions or debug checks in development builds, but have no effect in retail versions
+Non-zero values trigger assertions and additional checks that verify texture handle state.
+Has no effect in retail versions
 | **uint32[6]** | Ignored.
 Can contain any arbitrary data, typically zeros |
 | **uint32**  | Offset of [Texture Path](#texture-path) relative to the beginning of the file |
 | **uint32**  | Offset of [Face Data](#face-data) relative to the beginning of the file |